Editor’s Note: This post was updated on September 14, 2018, for accuracy and comprehensiveness. It was originally published on June 14, 2017.

-But today, you step on the scale again and the numbers are higher than the last time.
+But this week, you step on the scale again and the numbers are higher than the last time.
+You check your body mass index, and it’s gone up!
 Plus, you have a bloated belly to boot!
 You freak out and wonder what’s going on.

-Whether you’re a professional athlete training for next season or a self-proclaimed newbie who simply wants to get fit and healthy, an in-depth understanding of your body composition is crucial in helping you track real progress of your lifestyle changes.
+Whether you’re a professional athlete training for next season or a self-proclaimed newbie who simply wants to get fit and healthy, an in-depth body analysis of your body composition is crucial in helping you track progress and maintain your goals.

-Sure, nothing beats working with health and fitness pros on a regular basis to help reach your body composition goals.
-Yet being fluent in interpreting the different variables that make up your body composition has its advantages too.
+Sure, nothing beats working with health and fitness pros regularly to help reach your body composition goals.
+Yet taking a body analysis and understanding the different variables that make up your body composition has its advantages too.

 First, it can help you become more objective (no need to freak out when your weight fluctuates!) in maintaining body composition success because you know exactly where you are from a broader perspective.
-In a nutshell, you get to see the bigger picture through intimate knowledge of the parts that make up the whole.
-Second, you’ll gain a more detailed, accurate view of what’s working and what’s not.
-As a result, you’ll know exactly what specific steps or adjustments you can take towards your goal.
+In a nutshell, you get to see the bigger picture through intimate knowledge of the parts that make up body composition.
+Second, you’ll gain a more detailed, accurate view and be able to compare what’s working to what’s not.
+As a result, you’ll know exactly what specific steps or adjustments you can take towards your goal, whether that is to gain more muscle mass, lose fat mass or both.

 What is Segmental Analysis?

-Anyone can theoretically be underdeveloped/overdeveloped (depends on your body goals really) when it comes to certain body segments.
-The good news is segmental analysis helps identify these segments.
+Anyone can theoretically be underdeveloped/overdeveloped (depending on your body goals) for certain body segments.
+The good news is that segmental analysis allows you to identify and compare these segments.

-In the InBody result sheet, the top bar shows how much Lean Body Mass (in pounds) is in a given segment.
-The top bar of the Segmental Lean Analysis compares the pounds of Lean Body Mass against the average expected amount of Lean Body Mass for your height and gender.
+In the InBody result sheet, the top bar shows Lean Body Mass (in pounds) is in a given segment.
+The top bar of the Segmental Lean Analysis compares the pounds of Lean Body Mass in proportion to your height and gender.
+This top bar can also be used for comparison between segments.
+An uneven weight distribution between the right and left legs may be a sign of overtraining or injury.
+Later on, you will see how strength and conditioning coaches use segmental analysis to train their athletes.

 The number shown at the bottom bar is the percentage relating the lean mass in the segment that is analyzed to the overall body weight.
-This shows whether or not you have enough Lean Body Mass to support your own body weight , wherein 100% = sufficient.
+This shows whether the amount of Lean Body Mass you have in a segment in proportion to your total body weight is sufficient.
+The 100% = sufficient.

 It’s worth noting that the Lean Body Mass being referred to in the results sheet doesn’t refer to how much “muscle” (also known as Skeletal Muscle Mass) you have in each segment.
+So it would be wrong to call Segmental Lean Analysis a muscle analysis chart.
 While it’s a given that skeletal gains in a body segment will be reflected as gains in the Segmental Lean Analysis chart, not every gain in Lean Body Mass can be explained by muscle gain.
 How come?
 Because Lean Body Mass also accounts for body water.
 This makes Segmental Analysis useful not just for tracking muscle, but also for certain injury and disease states (which will be discussed in detail below).

 You can learn more about the distinction in Lean Body Mass vs. Skeletal Muscle Mass: What’s the Difference?